Accessibility

 #AvoidAllLowercase

 Hashtags are an important part of social media usage.
 As such, they shouldn’t be overlooked when optimizing your posts for accessibility.
-The best way to make sure your hashtags are clearly communicated is to use #CamelCase.
+The best way to make sure your hashtags are clearly communicated is to use #PascalCase.
 Capitalizing each word in your hashtags allows screen readers to accurately understand what they say.
 This is also helpful for people with visual and cognitive impairments, like low vision and dyslexia.

 Transcribe memes and GIFs.